 Science Says Time Off is Good for Productivity

 If your employees aren’t taking off enough time throughout the year, they aren’t getting the rest they need to stay productive.
-This National Geographic article cites studies that have found “vacations boost energy reserves so that you need less effort to get work done when you return.”
+A National Geographic article cites studies that have found “vacations boost energy reserves so that you need less effort to get work done when you return.”
 According to the article: “Counter to the prevailing bravado myth, productivity is not a function of how long or torturously you work.
 In the knowledge economy, the source of true productivity is a refreshed and energized mind.”
 In fact, self-reported job performance is “significantly higher after a vacation,” notes respite expert Dov Eden of the University of Tel Aviv.

 If you follow the method outlined above, you can help your line managers to make changes so that employees are well-rested and productive, helping deliver a real impact for the business.